 Through research and practice-based training in epidemiology, the Maternal Child Health (MCH) track prepares you for a career improving the health of women, children, and families in the United States.
 You may chose to focus on women’s sexual and reproductive health, including pregnancy planning and outcomes, gynecologic cancer, HIV and other sexually transmitted infections, as well as the health of vulnerable children and youth with special health care needs and chronic conditions such as asthma, obesity and developmental delays.
 Upon graduation, you will have the skills necessary to pursue opportunities in research, data analysis, and dissemination of public health messages.

 Applicants should have interest and experience in the field of domestic MCH public health issues.
-GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification.
 The program is competitive.

 Application Deadline: Dec.
 1 for Autumn Quarter admissions, or for Summer Quarter admissions for postdoc fellows or concurrent MDs